|

 particularly Phnom Penh and on the National Routes between major cities.
 The most common and convenient forms of public

-transportation are the tuk-tuk and the moto-taxi (motodup), though car taxi is the safest way to move around the city.
+transportation are the tuk-tuk and the motorcycle-taxi (motodup), though car taxi is the safest way to move around the city.
 For taxi

 contact details see: